stefanhayden/music/README.md

 ## Music Unavailable Fix

-For each unavilible song in your tacks list it will find track from the same artists with excact title matches and swap them.
+For each unavilible song in your tacks list or playlist it will find track from the same artists with excact title matches and swap them.

 cd in to the `src` dir